Junior Roqica: Cronulla-Sutherland Sharks

 In 2013, Roqica joined the Cronulla-Sutherland Sharks.

 In Round 11 of the 2014 NRL season, Roqica made his NRL début for Cronulla-Sutherland against the South Sydney Rabbitohs.

-Whilst contracted to Cronulla-Sutherland, Roqica spent most of playing time on the field for the Newtown club, playing in the New South Wales Cup and the rebranded Intrust Super Premiership NSW.
+Whilst contracted to Cronulla-Sutherland, Roqica spent most of playing time on the field for the Newtown club, playing in the NSW Cup and the rebranded Intrust Super Premiership NSW.

 London Broncos

-Roqica joined London ahead of the 2017 season.
+Roqica joined London ahead of the 2017 Super League season.

 Representative career

 Roqica played for the New South Wales Catholic Colleges team when he was 17.

 In 2009, Roqica played for the Australian schoolboys.

 In 2013, Roqica was named in the Fiji squad for the 2013 Rugby League World Cup.
 He made his international début against Ireland.
 He scored the decisive try in Fiji's quarter-final victory over Samoa.

-In May 2014, Roqica played for Fiji in the 2014 Pacific Rugby League International.
+In May 2014, Roqica played for Fiji in the 2014 Pacific Test.

 On 7 May 2016, Roqica played for Fiji against Papua New Guinea in the 2016 Melanesian Cup.